OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification/nodejs/README.md

 ### Instruction on setting connection string for bot authentication on the behalf of user
    ![image](Images/BotConnection.png)

-   - In the Azure portal, select your resource group from the dashboard.

-   - Select your bot channel registration link.

-   - Open the resource page and select Configuration under Settings.

    - Select Add OAuth Connection Settings.